Vidgo might not have on-demand content, but you’ll get access to loads of English- and Spanish-language channels

 Vidgo is one of the newest live TV streaming services on the market, and we’re here to help you decide if you should subscribe.

-Vidgo has one of the best dollar-to-channel ratios compared to other services, but you’ll have to live without on-demand content and a Cloud DVR.
+Vidgo has one of the best dollar-to-channel ratios compared to other services, and you’ll even have access to on-demand content and Cloud DVR.

 Let’s get into all of the details of this new streaming service.

 Vidgo’s price is fair for the number of channels you receive.